When you check a thesaurus, the conjunction AND is usually in the list as an AS WELL AS synonym.

 In the first sentence, Mary and Martin are equal subjects of the sentence, so the verb is plural.

-But in the second, Mary is the only subject, and Martin is mentioned only as added information.
+However, in the second, Mary is the only subject, and Martin is mentioned purely as added information.

 Ing verbs after as well as